SAM3-I: Segment Anything with Instructions: Acknowledgment

 \section{Acknowledgment}

-This work is partly supported by NSERC Discovery, CFI-JELF, NSERC Alliance, Alberta Innovates, and PrairiesCan grants.
+Thanks to the anonymous reviewers for their helpful feedback.
+This work is partly supported by NSERC Discovery, CFI-JELF, NSERC Alliance, Alberta Innovates, PrairiesCan grants, {Shenzhen Science and Technology Program under Grant No.~JCYJ20250604182948064} and Tencent Project UP.
 The views and conclusions contained in this paper are those of the authors and should not be interpreted as representing any funding agency.